nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 **INTRODUCTION**

-* A PhD aspirant with a strong interest in power systems and power electronics and a substantial understanding of the field.
+* A PhD research scholar at IIT Roorkee in the department of hydro and renewable energy.
+* Project title: Cyber Security in Electrical Vehicles.
-* Proficiency in MATLAB Simulink and Programming.
+* Proficiency in MATLAB, Simulink and Programming.
 * My research and patent work have helped me improve my skills in power systems, distribution systems and Power Electronics, which I am enthusiastic about.

 **RELEVANT COURSEWORK**

+* Electrical Vehicles
+* Cyber Security
-* Power Electronics
+* AI/ML
 * Distribution Systems
 * Electrical and Electronics Engineering
 * Electronics Devices & Circuits